acutchin-bitpusher/helm-charts/README.md

             helm repo update && helm search repo ac-bp-helm-charts

-      * NOTE: You will likely have to repeat the above command for a few minutes until the most recent chart versions are cached locally
+      * NOTE: You will likely have to repeat the above command for a few minutes until the most recent chart versions are cached locally.
+GitHub Pages is CDN-cached and can take up to 10 minutes to refresh!

 ### Search Local Helm Repo Cache for "test" Chart